davidchaoFSO/MDD1305/README.md

 * Report misuse: tentative plan to send email to developer (me) with a button, same function as the 'Need Help' button.
 Not yet implemented
 * No character for password validations yet!
 Password reset placeholder button not yet implemented
 * Logo and Unstuck button still not yet implemented

+### Notes for 3.11:

+* Added SQL dump to assets folder.
+It was left off 3.1

 ---